 Borrowers whose prospective property fails to meet MPRs will be hard-pressed to secure VA financing

 Read more: How Tough is the VA Appraisal?

 It’s also important to remember that the VA appraisal and MPRs do not replace the need for an independent home inspection.

-The home inspection is typically a more in-depth and thorough look at the property and another layer of protection to help minimize surprises.
-Home inspections are typically a few hundred dollars , but vary by location, home size and features.
+Generally, VA loan home inspections provide a more in-depth look at the property and offer another layer of protection to help minimize surprises.
+Home inspections are typically a few hundred dollars but vary by location, home size and features.